dukeboard/kevoree-modeling-framework/doc/kmf_path.md

 	nodes[{ name = 42* }] / components[logger]

-Another example is the selection of every child (hosted by another node) witch has **also** a number of component >10
+Another example is the selection of every child (hosted by another node) which has **also** a number of component >10

 	nodes[{ name = * }] / nodes[{ components.size > 10 }]